 Step 8 – Rinse And Use Your Machine As Normal Again

-You can now brew your favorite cup of joe without any worries of getting sick!
+You can now brew your favorite cup of coffee without any worries about getting sick!

 How Often Do You Need To Clean Your Keurig?

 Depending on whether you use distilled water, you will ultimately decide how often you need to deep clean (descale) your machine.
 The manufacturer recommends descaling every three to six months.

 You can use a descaling solution or vinegar as we have illustrated here.

 You should also be washing the drip tray, the reservoir, and lid along with any other removable components weekly to avoid any unnecessary mineral buildup.